 Regulators may, at any time, implement new requirements related to the purchasing and servicing of mortgages, or modify and interpret requirements that already are effective.
 In addition, certain legislative initiatives, if adopted, could modify the Dodd-Frank Act or other provisions and related regulatory requirements.
 Future changes to regulatory requirements could affect the servicing value of the Reference Obligations, require us and the sellers and servicers to change certain business practices relating to the Reference Obligations and make the servicing of mortgage loans more expensive.
 We and the sellers and servicers may also face a more complicated regulatory environment due to future regulatory changes, which could increase compliance and operational costs.
 In addition, it could be difficult for us and the sellers and servicers to comply with any future regulatory changes in a timely manner, which could interfere with the servicing of the Reference Obligations, limit default management and our loss mitigation options and lead to an increased likelihood of Credit Events and Modification Events (and greater losses realized with respect thereto), which in turn could result in an increase in losses on the Notes.
-Also, for a discussion of the SEC's re-proposed rule to restrict sponsors and other securitization participants from engaging in transactions that would result in material conflicts of interest with respect to investors in asset-backed securities, please see the Incorporated Documents including the disclosure set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Regulation and Supervision - Securities and Exchange Commission - Proposed Rule Regarding Conflicts of Interest in Securitization" of our most recent Annual Report on Form 10-K filed with the SEC.
+Also, the SEC recently adopted a rule to restrict sponsors and other securitization participants from engaging in transactions that would result in material conflicts of interest with respect to investors in asset-backed securities beginning in June of 2025.
+While our entry into transactions of this type commencing in June of 2025 may be deemed material conflicts of interest under this rule with investors in our mortgage-backed securities and investors in the notes of such transactions, these transactions should qualify for the risk-mitigating hedging exception under the rule and would therefore be permitted thereunder.